The Top UK Leased Line Providers Revealed

 Here are some of the UK leased line providers that we can order circuits from, if they are the best option for you:

-British Telecom used to be the sole supplier of leased lines in the UK.
-It's still the largest.
-But beginning in 2001, BT was forced to sell leased lines at wholesale prices to other operators.
+British Telecom is the largest supplier of leased lines in the UK.
+However, since 2001, BT has been forced to sell leased lines at wholesale prices to other operators.
 BT's UK operations have been disaggregated into operationally independent divisions BT Openreach (infrastructure), BT Wholesale (services for ISPs) and BT Retail (the bit that does all the advertising).
 You can get a BT circuit without needing to buy it from BT's retail arm.
 BT Openreach has the largest network of any of the UK leased Line Providers.

-Created out of a patchwork of UK cable franchises, Virgin Media operates one of the country's two main fibre networks.
-It was formerly called NTL:Telewest, and was rebranded following a merger with Virgin Mobile.
+The country's second largest fibre network operator.
+Virgin Media was created by merging a large number of UK cable franchises, It was formerly called NTL:Telewest, and was rebranded following a merger with Virgin Mobile.